nimbix/jardoc/docs/apps_tutorial.md

 :~$
 ```

-Image is not pushed and can be pulled from Jarvice Push to Compute interface.
+Image is now pushed and can be pulled from Jarvice Push to Compute interface.

 ## 2.6.
 Pull image with Push to Compute